developwithpassion/fakes/README.md

 collaborator.stub(:method).and_return(value_to_return_with_arguments_other_than_1_and_2)
 ```

-##Veryfying calls made to the fake
+##Verifying calls made to the fake

 ###Verifying when a call was made